FredKSchott/snowpack/docs/05-scripts.md

   - ex: `"build:js": "babel --filename $FILE`

-### "::" Script Modifiers
+### "::" Environment Modifiers

-You can extend your build scripts via the `"::"` script modifier token.
+You can customize your build scripts even further via the `"::"` script modifier token.
 These act as addons to a previous matching script that extend that script's behavior:

 - `"run:*::watch"`
   - This adds a watch mode to a previous "run" script, so that you can turn any supported linter into a live-updating watch command during development.